eclypse-prime/pijersi-engine/ugi.md

 # Universal Game Interface (UGI)

 Natural Selection can use the UGI protocol to communicate and play against other engines.
+This protocol is designed to be used with any sequential game.
 An overview can be found here: [GitHub](https://github.com/kz04px/cutegames/blob/master/ugi.md)

 ## Positions - Pijersi Standard Notation (PSN)